-How does the best Index Mutual Fund work?
+How does the Index Fund work?

 An Index fund tracks a broader market index such as Sensex or Nifty and their portfolio will comprise the same stocks as in the Sensex or Nifty in the same proportions.
 Index funds are also known as passive funds since they track a particular index and do not require a high level of management of the fund.

 The fund manager, who is managing the fund investments looks after the stocks which have to be bought or sold according to the composition of the underlying benchmark.
 As far as the return is concerned, the fund and the index deliver almost the same return.
 The difference between the two leads to the origination of tracking error which the fund manager tries to minimize.

 Investors need to analyze their investment goals and understanding of risk before making an investment in index funds.
 However, below are a few points and investor might consider:

 Investors should consider a long-term horizon for their investment

 Index funds should be used in case the investors wish to avoid constant monitoring and tracking of the portfolio.

 Index funds are available at a lower expense ratio as compared to actively managed funds.

 If investors are looking for better returns than fixed deposit